microsoft/azure-pipelines-tasks/README.md

 ## Writing Tasks

-Before writing a task, consider simply customizing your build using the script running tasks such as PowerShell or shell scripts.
-That is often the most appropriate path.
+If you need custom functionality in your build/release, it is usually simpler to use the existing script running tasks such as the PowerShell or Shell Script tasks.
+Writing a new task may be appropriate if you need deeper integration or reusability in many build definitions

 Tasks are simply tool runners.
 They know how to run MSBuild, VSTest, etc... in a first class way and handle return codes, how to treat std/err out, and how to write timeline records based on expected output.
 They also get access to credentials to write back to TFS/Team Services.